-Network connectivity is usually an issue on a local scale: one router or modem or device has a broken component-usually software that needs to be reset in one way or another.
-However, it rears its head on a very large scale as well: routing connections, as mentioned earlier, relies on the ability to communicate with at least one "neighbor" on the network, which is fine unless that neighbor goes down for whatever reason.
-And in non-decentralized systems, such as modern ISPs, that's exactly what happens: a software bug or power outage or any sort of problem tanks an entire area's coverage for hours to days.
+Network connectivity is often an issue on a local scale: one router or modem or device breaks.
+However, large operations are not immune: routing connections, as mentioned earlier, rely on the ability to communicate with at least one "neighbor" on the network, which is fine until that neighbor goes down.
+And in centralized systems, such as commercial ISPs', that's exactly what happens: any sort of problem can tank an entire area's coverage for hours to days.